 By now there is clear evidence that the type of immigrants is important.
 However, it would be highly relevant to have more evidence from countries where immigrant children tend to come from more privileged socio-economic and educational backgrounds than native children (as is the case in Australia, Canada, and New Zealand, for example, because of their positive selection immigration policies).
 Having this information would help in the design of immigration policies.

 Summary and policy advice

 The empirical evidence on the effects of immigrant children on the performance of native children in the same school or classroom is mixed.
 For some countries (the Netherlands and England), reliable studies did not find any evidence of such effects on the test scores of native children.
-For several other countries (Denmark, Israel, Italy, and Norway), similar studies found that high shares of immigrant children in a school or classroom had negative effects on native children in terms of lower test scores, higher high school dropout rates, and lower probabilities of passing the high school matriculation exam.
+For several other countries (Denmark, Germany, Israel, Italy, and Norway), similar studies found that high shares of immigrant children in a school or classroom had negative effects on native children in terms of lower test scores, higher high school dropout rates, and lower probabilities of passing the high school matriculation exam.
 In the case of US high school graduation, the negative effects of more immigrant students in high schools are outweighed by the labor market incentives created by the increased immigration, leading to a small positive net effect on the high school completion rate of native students.